vishalthakare31/demo1/README.md

 # demo1
-this is instruction manual to the project
+this is instruction manual to the projects